KwonNayeon/sms-spam-classifier/README.md

-# Data Science Portfolio
+# SMS Spam Detection System

-Collection of my data science projects focusing on ML implementations and text analysis.
+Part of my data science portfolio - Building a machine learning system for binary classification of SMS messages.

-## 🎯 Current Project: SMS Spam Detection
+## Project Overview
-This project aims to develop a spam detection system using machine learning techniques.
-Currently focusing on building and improving baseline models for binary classification of SMS messages.
+Developing a spam detection system using ML techniques, currently focusing on establishing strong baseline models and evaluation metrics.

 ### Motivation
 The project starts with traditional binary spam classification to establish strong baseline models before moving on to more sophisticated approaches.
 This systematic approach will help understand core spam detection challenges and establish reliable evaluation metrics.